ivanchromjak/jekyll-theme-eon/theme-docs.md

 ```

 ## Sections
-Section is a wrapper arround piece of included content that allows setting custom backgrounds and layout options.
+The section is a wrapper around piece of included content that allows setting custom backgrounds and layout options.
 Section options are defined as attributed in include, for example:

 Image include without a section wrapper:
 {% raw %}